Special Levies in Stratas

 A lien allows the strata corporation to start the process to foreclose on a strata lot.

 Any of these actions must consider the limitation period.
 On June 1, 2013, the basic limitation period under the BC Limitation Act for debt collection changed to two years.
-For strata corporations this means that debts – including outstanding fines, special levies and strata fees – that become due and owing on or after June 1, 2013 are generally not collectable after a two year period.
-Prior to June 1, 2013 the previous limitation period of six years applies.
-For further advice on this topic please consult with a lawyer.
+For strata corporations this means that some debts - such as special levies and strata fees - that become due and owing are generally not collectable after a two-year period.
+(Please note, since the Limitation Act was changed in 2013, subsequent court cases and Civil Resolution Tribunal decisions have indicated that the two-year limitation period does not apply to the collection of strata fines).
+For more information please consult with a strata lawyer.

 If a special levy is approved before the strata lot is conveyed to the purchaser: